 After very few pushes HE was out!
 Baby was a surprise gender, so finding out they had another boy was so exciting!

 Can you believe all his back rolls?!
 Isn’t he just the cutest?

 Once he was out we could tell he was a little chunker!
 Natalie and her husband were immediately in love with their new son.

 Once Simon was born, Natalie moved from where the birth pool was into the comfort of her bed.
-Simon started nursing right way!
-After time spent doing skin to skin and nursing it was time to weigh him.
+Simon started nursing right away!
+After time spent doing skin-to-skin and nursing it was time to weigh him.
 Imagine the surprise when her midwife announced, ‘He’s 11-pounds, 2-ouncesNatalie!’
 Oh my goodness, we were all shocked!